Hemrich Brg. Co. letterhead, c.1933 - image

 Hemrich Brewing Co. ltrhd. c.1938 - image

-letterhead, c.
-1938
+letterhead, April 1938

 Alvin Hemrich sold his plant No. 2 to notorious bootlegger, Henry Reifel, head of British Columbia Breweries, Ltd., of Vancouver.
 With the end of Prohibition, Reifel had wanted to enter the U.S. beer market to take advantage of the overwhelming new demand for beer, just as fellow Canadian, Emil Sick had done.

-Fortunately, Reifel had in his employ one Rudolph Samet, who had a long history with the Hemrich family.
+Fortunately, Reifel had in his employ one Rudolph "Rudi" Samet, who had a long history with the Hemrich family.
 Samet was currently the manager of Reifel's Vancouver Breweries, Ltd. The plant was located at 12th & Yew Sts., and was a unit of his B.C.
 Breweries group.

 "Henry Reifel's project in Seattle started in this manner.
 The Hemrich Brewery had been located in what is presently our laboratory premises right next door to our brewery, fronting on Airport Way.
 It was named after Alvin Hemrich, who, during Prohibition, had carried on the little Hemrich Brewing Company next to the Bay View, with near beer.
 When Mr. Reifel came down and made his deal with Alvin Hemrich, Alvin's financial condition was only very moderate and his plant was small.
 Therefore, they decided on the new plant on the waterfront, and for the moment there were two Hemrich breweries, which they called No. 1 and No. 2.